alieeeeeeeen/java_algorithm/README.md

 ### Something we must notice that:
 * For the `BruteCollinear`, there is a mention in the doc that `For simplicity, we will not supply any input to BruteCollinearPoints that has 5 or more collinear points`.
 Therefore, we can use 4 loops to iterator the points and compare the slopes of two points.
 Besides, as the `brute` name suggested, we can totally use 4 loops in the code.
+* For the `BruteCollinear`, the test code is in the [Sample client](https://coursera.cs.princeton.edu/algs4/assignments/collinear/specification.php) section.